AlonEirew/event-relation-resources/definitions.md

 ### Event Arguments
 Events are defined by their arguments, those arguments denote the what, when, where and who of the event (i.e., the entities involved in a purticular event).
-In above table - “yesterday”, “Tel-Aviv” and “Johnl” are the argument of the “meet” event.
+In above table - “yesterday”, “Tel-Aviv” and “Johnl” are the “meet” event argument.

 > ℹ️ Entity is any text instance which indicate participant, location, organization, time, date, object, or any other text entity that might be tracked in the discourse.

 > ℹ️ Event arguments are entities, however not all entities are event arguments.

-### Event Detection
-The Event Detection task aims to find event mentions which correlate to specific event types in given texts.
-In other words, an event detection system should be able to identify the event trigger (mention) in text as well as recognize the event specific type.
-For example, identify that the event mention "fired" (corresponding to "shot" not "layoff") should be labeled with the type "Attack".

-### Event Extraction
-Event Extraction is the process of identifying the event mention along with its argument (entities) from input text.

-More information on Event Extraction [here](arguments.md).

-> ℹ️ Some works jointly model event extraction and detection as a single task (that is, predicting the event trigger, type and arguments).

-## Event Annotation Density
-Annotating events and event relations, is considered a very challenging and expensive task.
-Consequentially, some datasets were exhaustively annotated to have all events covered in a given text, while other datasets only contain annotations to part of the events which exist in the text.

-Exhaustively annotated datasets usually have a smaller scale than sparsely annotated ones.

-> ℹ️ In the non-exhaustive case, the task of event detection usually cannot be performed, and the event mention spans are given as part of the input to the model.

 ## Event-Event Relations